jmgress/usegenai/slides/Slides.md

 ---

-# From Data to Intelligence: How AI Models Are Born
+# From Data to Intelligence: How LLM Models Are Born

 <div style="text-align: center;">